eftelyasvrdg/Airbnb/README.md

 ### **Problem-Solving**
 - Researched and fixed deployment errors independently.
-- Gained confidence in debugging and troubleshooting backend systems.
+- Gained confidence in debugging and troubleshooting APIs.

----

-## Project Documentation

-### **Overview**
-This project focuses on building a backend system for a mobile app (Host) and an admin web interface, enabling essential functionality for managing and interacting with property listings.
-The project explores REST APIs, database management, and deployment, offering valuable insights into backend development and system architecture.

 ---